 What is Te Ara Mauwhare – Pathways to Home Ownership about?

-Te Ara Mauwhare: Pathways to Home Ownership is an initiative to identify, trial, and evaluate innovative approaches to assist low to median income whānau to move towards home ownership.
+Te Ara Mauwhare: Pathways to Home Ownership is an initiative that co-invests with iwi and Māori organisations to identify, trial, and evaluate innovative approaches to support low to median income whānau into home ownership.

 The Sorted Kāinga Ora programme was developed under Te Ara Mauwhare to support whānau to build their financial capability to achieve their housing aspirations, including home ownership.

 Whānau completed Sorted Kāinga Ora before they were offered, or will be offered, the opportunity to purchase homes under Te Ara Mauwhare.

 The six trials use a range of bespoke rent-to-own, shared equity and shared ownership models.
 It is expected that at least 70 homes will be completed during 2022 and early 2023 as follows: